Are you looking to automate tests with Selenium but can’t get the correct version of ChromeDriver? You’re not alone.

 When you open that page, it contains direct download URLs of ChromeDriver for all previous version releases.

 Example: If you are looking to download chromedriver 131.0.6724.0, you will find a URL like below on that page.
-You can open it in your browser to start download.
+You can open it in your browser to start the download.

 https://storage.googleapis.com/chrome-for-testing-public/131.0.6724.0/win64/chromedriver-win64.zip